 Check out how I made this vintage coffee table and this old wooden chest.
 I painted this armoire as well.
-There are a lot of different ways you can use Old Barn Milk Paint, which you can see on the Old Barn Milk Paint site.
+There are a lot of different ways you can use Milk Paint.
 I like my projects to look old, vintage, and chippy.
 I use the “throw the paint on, scrape it and love it” approach.

 The cabinet was so unattractive in the “before” stage that I think it could have been neglected for a very long time.
 First off, how about that wallpaper?
 I remember when I first saw this cabinet at @vintagejunktionla I walked right on past it.
 I mean, seriously?
 The good news is that since it was so unattractive, the price was amazing.

 And a bonus feature was that the wallpaper was also on the sides of the cabinet.
 Just kidding …

-So I bought the cabinet for the remodel I was doing for some friends.
-They needed a tall cabinet and this was perfect.
-Well, of course except for the fact that it was so ugly.
-In fact, the text I sent to my client with the “before photo” has a caption that reads, “Use your imagination and trust me.
+So I bought the cabinet.
+It had great bones, was made very well and it was perfect.
+Well, of course except for the fact that it was so unattractive.
+In fact, the text I sent to my friend with the “before photo” has a caption that reads, “Use your imagination and trust me.
 I can make this look good”.

 My first task was to remove the wallpaper.
-I had expected the worst-case scenario but spent some time @homedepot and bought what ended up being a great find.
+I had expected the worst-case scenario but spent some time online and bought what ended up being a great find.
 It’s called World’s Best Wallpaper Stripper.

 I followed the directions and sprayed the wallpaper thoroughly, let it soak for five minutes, and scraped off the wallpaper.
 It came off immediately and was the easiest project in the world.
 The entire wallpaper removal took about thirty minutes.

 I used one entire bag of paint and part of a second package.
 That’s because the cabinet took three coats!
 I was so surprised but the wood just soaked up the paint!
 (Every other project I have done only took two coats.)